khafrewatkins/100devs-simple-api/simpleapifoxphoto/README.md

-5 I completed the challenge.
+I completed the challenge: 5
-5 I feel good about my code.
+I feel good about my code: 5
 Although I chose a simpler one after eventually figuring out my extensions in my browser may have broken my other api attempts.
 Smh and will revist the ones that got away.
 Also, I feel like or know I definitely need help structing my code based on the api.
 They are not the same and sweet mother of ... they are not all well documented.

 # 🚀 #100Devs Simple API Homework